backupmonkey/template-boilerplate/README.md

 # Joomla!
 3.X Template Boilerplate
-Kickstart your template-workflow with our Joomla 3.X Template Boilerplate provided by [backupmonkey.io]
+Kickstart your template-workflow with our Joomla 3.X Template Boilerplate provided by BackupMonkey - The dashboard for agencies and freelancers to manage multiple Joomla!-Sites in one place (www.backupmonkey.io).

 ## SCSS